telerik/ajax-docs/knowledge-base/editor-cannot-read-properties-of-undefined-reading-modules.md

 ---
 title: Uncaught TypeError Cannot read properties of undefined reading Modules error
-description: Have you received "Uncaught TypeError: Cannot read properties of undefined (reading 'Modules')" JavaScript client error on the page or in the browser console?
-See how to solve it with Telerik UI for ASP.NET AJAX - Telerik Web UI
+description: Have you received Uncaught TypeError Cannot read properties of undefined reading Modules JavaScript client error on the page or in the browser console?
+See how to solve it with Telerik UI for ASP.NET AJAX
 type: troubleshooting
 page_title: Uncaught TypeError Cannot read properties of undefined reading Modules error
 slug: editor-cannot-read-properties-of-undefined-reading-modules